-The current GRFP Program Solicitation (NSF 12-599) contains the official eligibility guidelines for the 2013 GRFP competition.
+The 2014 GRFP Program Solicitation contains the official eligibility guidelines for the upcoming competition.
 All applicants are strongly encouraged to read the Program Solicitation to understand the eligibility guidelines.

 In this section: